swissbib/sbvf2/sbDocumentation/proxy-config.md

 The proxy definition is defined in the section [TargetsProxy], with the following parameters:

     [TargetsProxy]
-	tabkey			The key of the tab where target-switching is applied targetKeys		Comma-separated list of keys of configured targets
+	tabkey					The key of the tab where target-switching is applied targetKeys<TabKey>		Comma-separated list of keys of configured targets or the given <TabKey>
+							<TabKey> is e.g. 'Summon'
+							So far proxy handling is only implemented for Summons, to implement target switching for e.g. Solr
+							1. add SolrBackendFactory into Swissbib module
+                            2. add dependency injection of the factory in module.config.php (analogous to summon)

-For each of the keys listed in targetKeys there must be a section of that name, defining match-patterns for detecting that target from IP range and/or URL:
+For each of the keys listed in targetKeys<TabKey> there must be a section of that name, defining match-patterns for detecting that target from IP range and/or URL:

 	[Example_Target]
-	patterns_ip		Comma-separated IP address patterns, see section "IP pattern types" for examples patterns_url	Comma-separated strings of which one must equal to- / be contained in- the hostname searchClassId	Search target to switch to, i.e. 'Solr' or 'Summon'
+	patterns_ip		Comma-separated IP address patterns, see section "IP pattern types" for examples patterns_url	Comma-separated strings of which one must equal to- / be contained in- the hostname apiKey

 ### IP pattern types
 The following types of IP match patterns are supported: